scifi6546/A-Brief-History-of-Computer-Graphics/readme.md

-# Outline
-## Overview of GPU's
   People have been using computers to display pretty pictures for a very long time.
 I am going to give a brief overview of the history of consumer computer graphics.
+Many of the classes of hardware discussed below actually happened at the same time.
+The cause being primararially market forces.
+A gamer does not care how well his/her game console can render large blocks of text, while a bisinuss user does not usually care if the computer can play games well.
+Therefore for a long peroid graphics hardware was often quite specalized and lacked core features that other systems relied on.
 ## Pixel Based (Little to no acceleration)
   For most of the history of consumer machines the resolution of displayed images was limited by how much memory the computer had.
 For example a 1080p image takes up 1 Megabyte of space.
 Up until 1985 it would be impossible to store